Dynamics of iterated function systems on the circle close to rotations: Introduction

 \section{Introduction}

 The rotation number is a classical tool in the study of dynamics of a single diffeomorphism of the circle.
 When the rotation number is rational, the map has periodic points and if it is irrational then either each orbit is dense on the circle or there is an invariant (minimal) Cantor set.
 Consider now a group of orientation-preserving homeomorphisms of the circle.
 The above classification can be extended to the group case where the orbit of a point is the group action on this point.
-Then, there can occur only one of the following three options~\cite{Gh01}: existence of a finite orbit, every orbit is dense on the circle, or there exists a unique minimal Cantor set invariant by the group action.
+Then, there can occur only one of the following three options~\cite{Gh01, Na11}: existence of a finite orbit, every orbit is dense on the circle, or there exists a unique minimal Cantor set invariant by the group action.
 Minimal here means that all the points in the invariant set have dense orbits.

-For iteration of single diffeomorphisms, the well-known theorem by Denjoy~\cite{Denjoy} implies that in the $C^2$-topology there cannot exist invariant minimal Cantor sets, while there are counter-examples in the $C^1$ class.
-Motivated by the study of co-dimension one foliations, Duminy extended the results of Denjoy for group actions~\cite{Dum}.
-Under the extra assumptions that the group generators are close to rotations in the $C^{1+\mathrm{bv}}$-topology (i.e. the $C^1$-class with bounded variation derivatives) and \emph{finiteness of periodic points} for one of the generators, the invariant minimal Cantor set does not exist.
-See~\cite{Na11,Na04} for details of the original proof.
+For iteration of single diffeomorphisms, the well-known theorem by Denjoy~\cite{Denjoy} implies that in the $C^2$-topology there cannot exist minimal invariant Cantor sets, while there are counter-examples in the $C^1$ class.
+Motivated by the study of co-dimension one foliations, Duminy proved a Denjoy-like theorem for group actions~\cite{Du}.
+Under the extra assumptions that the group generators are close to rotations in the $C^{1+\mathrm{bv}}$-topology (i.e. the $C^1$-class with bounded variation derivatives) and \emph{finiteness of periodic points} for one of the generators, the minimal invariant Cantor set does not exist.
+See~\cite{Na11,Na04} for details of the proof.

 In this paper, motivated by the dynamics of partially hyperbolic skew-products~\cite{GI99,BDV05,NP11,BKR}, we study actions of finitely generated semigroups of diffeomorphisms on the circle, which can be viewed as iterated function systems.
 We extend the theorems of Denjoy and Duminy to the semigroup case and describe the limit set of possible orbits.